cantino/blog.andrewcantino.com/source/_posts/2014-03-17-know-when-the-world-changes-with-huginn.markdown

 {% img /images/posts/huginn/afternoon-digest-agent.png %}

 This example Huginn Agent flow has a medium response time-- it responds 30-60 minutes after an interest spike starts on Twitter.
 Some topics demand a faster response time, like "san francisco tsunami warning", "flash ticket sale", or "stock market crashing".
-For alerts of this nature, I run a second TwitterStreamAgent and PeakDetectorAgent with the TwitterStreamAgent check time set to every 2 minutes, the PeakDetectorAgent set to immediate propagation, and with an email or SMS agent.
+To handle alerts like these, I run a different TwitterStreamAgent and PeakDetectorAgent, with the TwitterStreamAgent checking every 2 minutes, the PeakDetectorAgent set to do immediate propagation.
+Resulting peaks are sent directly to an email or SMS agent instead of a email digest, so that I get alerted right away.

 For more ideas and updates around Huginn, please [get involved](https://github.com/cantino/huginn) and [follow me on Twitter](https://twitter.com/tectonic)!